projectacrn/acrn-hypervisor/doc/tutorials/using_celadon_as_uos.rst

    # sh launch_android.sh

 #.
 You will see the shell console from the terminal and the Celadon GUI on the secondary monitor
-   after system boots.
-You can check the build info using the ``getprop`` command in shell console:
+   after the system boots.
+You can check the build info using the ``getprop`` command in the shell console:

    .. code-block:: bash